 Eligibility criteria have been previously published 32.
 In brief, the participants suffered from systemic lupus erythematosus, and fulfilled 10 or more points on the 2017 ACR/EULAR SLICC40

-Randomization was done in a 1:1 ratio, stratified for sex.
+Randomization was done in a 1:1 ratio, stratified on sex.

-The analysis will be done primarily as intention to treat (ITT), and secondarily as per protocol (PP).
-Participants in the exercise group who fail to show up to 80% or more of exercise sessions will be excluded from the PP analysis.
-Participants who fail to show up to follow-up will be excluded from the PP analysis but included in the ITT as restricted estimated maximum likelihood.
+The statistical analyses will be carried out primarily in the intention to treat (ITT) population including all data from study participants as randomized regardless of compliance and study completion.
+Supplementary per protocol (PP) analyses will exclude data from participants in the exercise group who failed to show up for 80% or more of the exercise sessions.

 Statistical Methods

-The primary analysis will be performed using a linear mixed effect model with an unstructured covariance matrix.
-The primarily analysis will be done in an intention-to-treat manner.
-The linear mixed effect model implicitly handles missing data with a Restricted Maximum Likelihood analysis.
-The primary model will be outcome by time and an interaction between treatment and time + stratification for sex.
-The model will use a repetition for visit.
+Evaluation of the treatment effect in the primary analyses will be performed using a constrained linear mixed effect model including sex, follow-up time (categorical), treatment, and the constrained treatment*time interaction as fixed effects, and with an unstructured covariance pattern to account for repeated measurements on each study participant.
+Effect modification by IFNGS will be evaluated by further including IFNGS (continuous scale), the IFNGS- -time interaction, and the constrained treatment*time*IFNGS interaction in the linear mixed model.
+Missing data will be handled implicitly by maximum likelihood estimation in the linear mixed model.

 For the exploratory outcomes in the oral glucose tolerance test and acute exercise bout domains blood was sampled 6 or 9 times (respectively) throughout the measurements, a linear mixed effect model will be used both on summary scores (such as DI or Matsuda Index) and for each individual value with a repetition for visit and timepoint.

-Significance levels of the claims
+Multiple testing and significance

-Since this study includes both a primary and a co-primary endpoint the cut-off for significance will be Bonferroni corrected to p=0.025 and the associated 95% confidence interval adjusted for this.
+Multiple testing of the co-primary endpoints will be handled by Bonferroni-adjustment (i.e. by multiplying p-values by two and presenting estimated treatment effects with 97.5% confidence intervals).
+Tests of treatment effect and effect modification by IFNGS will be carried out sequentially, so that effect modification will only be tested if a significant treatment effect is found. .
 This is in accordance with the alpha set at p=0.05 in the original protocol without Bonferroni correction.
-Secondary outcomes will be adjusted for false discovery rate (FDR) in the Benjamini-Hochberg (BH) method41 as a group, and the exploratory outcomes will be adjusted for FDR in the BH method as a separate group.
+The p-values from the secondary and explory analyses will be adjusted for multiple testing using the method of Benjamini and Hochberg41, which control the false discovery rate (FDR).
+Adjustment will be carried out for secondary and exploratory end points separately and for tests of treatment effect and effect modification separately.
+In all analyses an adjusted p-value < 0.05 will be considered statistically significant.

 Tools for statistical analysis

-Analysis will be done in an updated version of rstudio with an updated version of R42.
-The LMMstar package43 will be used for the primary analysis, the LME4 package44 will be used as a comparator, but assuming the results are similar only the LMMstar results will be published.
+Analysis will be done in an updated version of Rstudio with an updated version of R42.
+The LMMstar package43 will be used for linear mixed model analyses the LME4 package44 will be used as a comparator, but assuming the results are similar only the LMMstar results will be published.
 The code will be available on Github (https://github.com/Malte-Lund/Lupex-Statistics ).

 DEVIATIONS FROM THE ORIGINAL PROTOCOL